nicolasdanelon/UnofficialDocs/source/extensibility/syntaxdefs.rst

 Up to now we've been using a simple rule.
-Although we've seen how to dissect patterns into smaller components, sometimes you'll want to target a larger portion of your source code, clearly delimited by start and end marks.
+Although we've seen how to dissect patterns into smaller components, sometimes you'll want to target a larger portion of your source code that is clearly delimited by start and end marks.

 Literal strings enclosed by quotation marks or other delimiting constructs are better dealt with by begin-end rules.
 This is a skeleton for one of these rules::